MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutoRuleExamples.md

 ## Notify me when

-You can also set an automated rule to notify you by email—but not to make any changes—when certain criteria are met.
+You can also set an automated rule to notify you by emailâ€”but not to make any changesâ€”when certain criteria are met.

 1. From the Campaigns, Ad Groups, Ads, or Keywords tab, select the checkbox next to your chosen campaign, ad group, ad, or keyword.
 1. Select **Automate** and then select **Notify me when...**).